katiana22/GDM-PCE/README.md

 ## General info

 This Git repository contains python codes for constructing Grassmannian diffusion maps-based adaptive polynomial chaos expansion surrogates, ideal for complex applications and models generating high-dimensional outputs.
-The proposed method is able to handle very high-dimensional datsets, perform succesfully in the small data regime and accelarate uncertainty quantification (UQ) tasks in general.
+The proposed method called **GDM PCE**, is able to handle very high-dimensional datsets, perform succesfully in the small data regime and accelarate uncertainty quantification (UQ) tasks in general.

 ## Methods-pipeline
-**GDM PCE** uses concepts from manifold learning and surrogate modeling.

 Details of the methdology can be found in our ArXiv paper here:  url

+Authors: Katiana Kontolati, Dimitrios Loukrezis, Ketson R. M. dos Santos, Dimitrios G. Giovanis, Michael D. Shields

 Below, a graphical summary of the method is provided: